 Got everything to start?
 If not, give us a shout.
-Also, since we pre-solder the battery clips, sometimes the switch gets hidden under the battery clips.
 Next, a few words on soldering...

 Soldering Hints

 Soldering is not like gluing; the solder forms an alloy with the metals to be connected that creates a stable electrical path and a certain amount of mechanical attachment.
 For the small connections on this project, a 25 or 30 watt soldering iron works well.
 Rosin core solder is used - the acid core solder sold for plumbing would eat your components in a short time.